Tim-Shaffer/TeamTravel/README.md

 Repository for Group Project 1

 # Authors:
-*   Nancy Ta: worked on the Event API processing
+*   Nancy Ta: worked on the Event API processing.
-*   Matt Krebs: worked on the User Interface
+*   Matt Krebs: worked on the layout and styling.
-*   Tim Shaffer: team Lead.
-Worked on the Sports API, the display of both the games and activities, and coordinating the actions between the two processes.
+*   Tim Shaffer: worked on the Game Schedule API processing.

 ## Tech Used
 * HTML